 USC is particularly proud of its longstanding support of our immediate neighborhoods.
-The highly successful college preparation program, Neighborhood Academic Initiative, has educated 871 students in South and East Los Angeles neighborhoods as they graduated from high school and headed off for college-level academic work.
-In fall 2016, students from the program were the largest group to enter our freshman class.
+The highly successful college preparation program, Neighborhood Academic Initiative, has educated 1,097 students in South and East Los Angeles neighborhoods as they graduated from high school and headed off for college-level academic work.
+In 2019, 57 students graduated from the program with 19 of them planning to attend USC.

 But it is not in our DNA to be satisfied with what has already been accomplished.
 We know there is always more that can be achieved, more courageous and curious minds who would be welcome and valuable addition to the USC community of scholars, and we will work together to extend the opportunities even further.

 Supporting Access for Students from Diverse Backgrounds